Get in Touch with Us!

 - Smoking is not allowed on the Citizens Medical Center, Inc. campus.
 Your medical provider can assist you with managing your nicotine dependency if your surgery requires hospitalization.

 - You may use your cell phone at the hospital.

-- Wireless Internet service is available by connecting to Citizens-Public.
+- Wireless Internet service is available by connecting to Citizens-Guest.
 No username or password is required.

 - Additional information can be found in the Patient Information Booklet.